Poland's Dairy Industry: An In-Depth Analysis

 • New Milking Installation Record: A Polish dairy farm is on track to set a record with the largest VMS batch milking installation.

-• Government Efforts: In Poland, where butter is considered a strategic commodity, the government has released 1,000 tons of frozen reserves to stabilize prices.
+• Government Efforts: The government has released 1,000 tons of frozen butter reserves to stabilize prices, as butter is considered a strategic commodity in Poland.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.